What is Clean Air for Brent (CAfB)?

 - Written to the Prime Minister asking for Government policy changes.

 - Produced and agreed a constitution to be used as a basis for inviting wide participation.

 - Prepared information sheets, e.g about action you can take plus key facts and figures.

-- Held two planning meetings with representatives of the Council and interested bodies – more to be announced.
+- Held further public meetings with representatives of the Council and interested bodies – more to be announced.